Skip to main content

 Conservation And Sustainability

-Parque Estadual de Itaberaba plays a critical role in the conservation of Atlantic Forest remnants in the heavily urbanized northern São Paulo metropolitan fringe, where only a few percent of original forest cover survives.
-The park contributes to water security for millions of metropolitan residents by protecting headwater catchments.
-Key conservation challenges include illegal dumping along park borders, encroachment by informal settlements, invasive exotic plants, and the capture of wild animals for the pet trade.
-The park participates in the Atlantic Forest restoration corridor initiative linking Cantareira to other protected areas, supporting long-term landscape-scale connectivity for wildlife movement.
+Parque Estadual de Itaberaba protects Atlantic Forest remnants in the heavily urbanized northern Sao Paulo metropolitan fringe, where only a small fraction of original forest cover survives.
+The park contributes to water security by protecting headwater catchments of three major river basins.
+Key conservation challenges include illegal dumping, informal settlement encroachment, invasive exotic plants, and wildlife capture for the pet trade.
+The park participates in the Continuo da Cantareira initiative, supporting landscape-scale connectivity across the northern metropolitan fringe.

 Visitor Ratings